Where to Find An Architect?

 We have put together a short list of a few starting points that we could recommend and experienced Clients using them.

-Speaking to your friends or colleagues is always a good place to start.
+Speaking to your friends or colleagues is always a good place to start to find an architect.
 They might have themselves completed a renovation or may know some who had done so.

 An architect recommended by a close acquaintance will already come with a very detailed endorsement.
 You will be able to hear, probably even before meeting them in person, about the process and the person’s experience.